How the Data Store Works

 Ownership Quotas on Directory Objects

-On domain controllers running Windows Server 2003, you can specify quotas that limit the number of objects that a security principal (user, group, computer, or service) can own in a domain, configuration, or application directory partition.
+On domain controllers running Windows Server 2003 or later, you can specify quotas that limit the number of objects that a security principal (user, group, computer, or service) can own in a domain, configuration, or application directory partition.
 By default, the security principal (or administrative group in some cases) that creates an object is the object owner, although ownership can be transferred.
 With Active Directory quotas, no one can create unlimited numbers of objects in a directory partition, which is a method that can be used to launch denial-of-service attacks.

 - The term “user” in this discussion of security principals indicates both the user and inetOrgPerson classes of objects.